jlindsey/grunt-reconfigure/README.md

 Then running Grunt with `grunt reconfigure:dev jade` will compile your Jade templates with `pretty: true`.
 Any options set outside of the override object will be treated normally.

+## Contributing

+  1. Create a feature branch
+  2. Write your code
+  3. Write tests (*please*)
+  4. Open a pull requests and I'll merge it back in (and add you to the contributors)!

 ## License

 Copyright (c) 2013 Joshua Lindsey.
 See LICENSE for details.